Correia-jpv/fucking-awesome-angular/README.md

 * [plausible](https://github.com/plausible/analytics) - Simple, open source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
 Works without any extra configuration on [single page applications](https://plausible.io/docs/spa-support).
 * [@blue-cardinal/ngx-google-analytics](https://github.com/blue-cardinal/ngx-google-analytics) - This package provides a module that injects the Google Analytics tag manager script into your Angular project.
 It provides some guard rails against including the tag manager script in a dev environment.
 * [oculr-ngx](https://github.com/Progressive-Insurance/oculr-ngx) - An analytics library that makes collecting data in an Angular app simple.
+* [ngx-clarity](https://github.com/jadengis/ngx-clarity) - A useful Angular library that automatically injects the script tag required to use [Microsoft Clarity](https://clarity.microsoft.com/).

 #### Authentication